warweaver/remix-storage-plugin/README.md

 ## Requirements

 - Run the IDE on HTTPS
-- Do not run in icognito mode or block third party cookies
+- Do not run in icognito mode when third party cookies are blocked
-- You will need a walletconnect app or metamask if you wish to use the 3Box connection
+- You will need a walletconnect app or metamask plugin if you wish to use the 3Box connection

 ## What does it do?